JonFillip/lastfm_music_recommender/README.md

 - Submit the pipeline for execution
 - Wait for the pipeline to complete
 - Deploy the model to Vertex AI
-- Set up Vertex AI monitoring (Start the Prometheus monitoring server)
+- Set up Vertex AI monitoring (Start the Prometheus monitoring server if deploying to a Kubernetes environment)

 ## Manual Deployment